troyhacks/MoonLight/docs/develop/drivers.md

 The main idea is that a context will be set and can dynamically change.
 Driver.show will use these variables to et the right data to the right output.

+Initless means there is no addLeds (like in FastLed) or initLeds (like in physical and virtual driver)

 The main advantage of this is:

 * No need to recompile any changed configs